wendyww9/task-list-api/ada-project-docs/wave_05.md

 The response should have a mimetype of "application/json" to keep our API response type consistent.

+We should remember that retrieving a model by its ID is a common operation.
+We should consider creating a route helper method that can retrieve a model by its ID, and use it in this route.
+This method could be written to work for Goal models, Task models, or any other model.

 ### Delete Goal: Deleting a Goal

 As a client, I want to be able to make a `DELETE` request to `/goals/1` when there is at least one saved goal and get this response: